When is the next episode of Rick and Morty?

 Rick and Morty episode release schedule

 Rick and Morty season 4 is 10 episodes long.
 This is the release schedule for every episode of Rick and Morty.
-Note that we don't know exactly when they'll air the second half of season 4 in 2020 - but hopefully when this season ends, that information will be disclosed.
+Note that we don't know exactly when they'll air the second half of season 4 in 2020 - but hopefully when this half of the season ends, that information will be revealed by Adult Swim.

 - Rick and Morty season 4 episode 1: Out now